openreferral/specification/Human Services Data Specification (Open Referral) v0.9.md

 Referrers require:

-a) accurate information,
+1. accurate information,

-b) the service’s relevance (is the client eligible), and
+2. the service’s relevance (is the client eligible), and

-c) the quality of the service.
+3. the quality of the service.

 Referrers commonly interact with help seekers using a structured workflow that includes a screening process to identify important attributes of the help-seeker’s situation.
 Referrers match information gathered from the help-seeker to accessible and relevant services.